 2. The safety of high intakes of vitamin D has been considered previously by a number of expert bodies.
 In a 1991 report to the then Department of Health and Social Security, the Committee on Medical Aspects of Food and Nutrition Policy (COMA) (the predecessor of SACN) established dietary reference values for a range of nutrients, including vitamin D. COMA briefly considered high intakes; they did not specify an upper level for consumption, but noted that infants were the population group that was most susceptible to hypervitaminosis D (COMA, 1991).
-COMA also cited a report by Markestad et al., (1987) that mild hypercalcaemia had occurred in infants at vitamin D intakes of 50 $\mu$ g/day or 15,000 $\mu$ g every 3-5 months.
+COMA also cited a report by Markestad et al., (1987) that mild hypercalcaemia had occurred at vitamin D intakes of 50 μg/day or 15,000 μg every 3-5 months.

-3. In 2002, the EU Scientific Committee on Food (SCF) established a Tolerable Upper Level $(TUL)^2$ of 50 μg/day for adults (SCF, 2002).
-In 2003, the UK Expert Group on Vitamins and Minerals (EVM) considered that there was insufficient information to establish a Safe Upper Level (SUL) for vitamin D but noted that for guidance purpose only, intakes of 25 μg/day supplementary vitamin D would not be expected to result in adverse health effects (EVM, 2003).
+3. In 2002, the EU Scientific Committee on Food (SCF) established a Tolerable Upper Level $(TUL)^1$ of 50 μg^2 /day for adults (SCF, 2002).
+In 2003, the UK Expert Group on Vitamins and Minerals considered that there was insufficient information to establish a Safe Upper Level but noted that for guidance purpose only, intakes of 25 μg /day supplementary vitamin D would not be expected to result in adverse health effects (EVM, 2003).